vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/update-vertex-syntax.md

-# UPDATE Syntax
+# UPDATE VERTEX Syntax

-**Nebula Graph** supports `UPDATE` properties of a vertex or an edge, as well as CAS operation and returning related properties.
-The `UPDATE` statement only updates one tag/edge-type of a vertex/edge at a time.
+**Nebula Graph** supports `UPDATE VERTEX` properties of a vertex, as well as CAS operation and returning related properties.
+The `UPDATE VERTEX` statement only updates one tag of a vertex at a time.

-## Update Vertex

 ```ngql
 UPDATE VERTEX <vid> SET <update_columns> [WHEN <condition>] [YIELD <columns>]